Drangleic

 Its simple, sturdy design lacking in pointless ornamentation well expresses the artisan’s personality.

 Such leverage over other countries shows who reigned supreme.
 With Wellager as his right-hand man and coffers brimming with treasure, there was virtually nothing Vendrick couldn’t demand from the surrounding lands.
-If the personnel or resources couldn’t be coaxed with words and coin, then his army could always obtain them as tribute.
+If the personnel or resources couldn’t be coaxed with word and coin, then his army could always obtain them as tribute.
 Anything could be bought off or brought to heel, and Drangleic’s neighbors surely knew it.
-This is why our Fire Keeper guide immediately expects us to have heard of the place; it was too important not to be name-dropped in history lessons.
+This is why our Fire Keeper guide to the north immediately expects us to have heard of the place; it was too important not to be name-dropped in casual history lessons.
 By dragon or by affluence, Vendrick worked hard to bring his kingdom — and himself — to such heights.
+Even if those investments didn’t see widespread effect, he at least made sure his soldiers felt the value.
+And for the common rabble, they could always find peace in the security from the strong state.
+If only the crown could solve all their woes.

 Brightest Light

-With imprisonment dead in the water, Vendrick had to begin flexing his kingly might, hiring foreign mercenaries to help stem the ever-growing Undead population — including both the berserkers and Mirrah’s shadows.
-Item descriptions make a point of Vendrick trying to control the curse with his powerful soul, the extent of his royal authority being a direct product of the strength of his soul.
+Eventually, Vendrick had to begin flexing his kingly might, hiring foreign mercenaries to help stem the ever-growing Undead population — for example, the shadow knights of Mirrah lurking in No-Man’s Wharf and the Lost Bastille.
+Item descriptions make a point of the king trying to control the curse with his powerful soul, the extent of his royal authority being a direct product of the strength of his soul.
 The Japanese text for his crown goes so far to imply that Vendrick thought his control over mankind proved the worth of his title, as would probably most.
 But even despite all that power bringing him so much wealth and influence, the king still came up short against the Undead curse.
 And as Wellager affirms, he and his brother’s investigation had long come to recognize the soul playing some central role in it.
 Nashandra relates that, just as how he gained its power to become the de facto ruler of mankind, he sought yet more in his attempts to confront undeath.
 And she was the one who would point him to it.

 Mask of the shadows that hide in the dark night.
 Those who had preeminent assassination techniques often acted behind the scenes as mercenaries.